-Training Golden Hills versus Kerman (spring/summer training first and/or second year)

-Cutting main shoot or primary/secondary branches too early (or too close to the terminal bud) is more likely to result in insufficient or delayed bud push below training cut.
+Training Golden Hills versus Kerman (spring/summer training first and/or second year) Cutting main shoot or primary/secondary branches too early (or too close to the terminal bud) is more likely to result in insufficient or delayed bud push below training cut.
 Wait until you can see the developing buds in the axils of leaves below the proposed training cut before making it.
 Golden Hills, particularly, appears to demonstrate poor bud push below the training cut if cut too early.
-You may end up with only one bud pushing.

-Mature bud development to branch tip
+You may end up with only one bud pushing. here do l cut?
+Although little data exists, observations in 2020 strongly suggest that "big bug" populations (i.e. leaffooted and stink bugs) require closer monitoring and control as the shell hardens and after, than in Kerman.
+The 'Kerman' cultivar appears to 'drop' more nuts from the tree that have been pierced during feeding by the big bugs, while many more of the similarly affected nuts of 'Golden Hills' are retained on the tree and are harvested.
+The resulting damage is called 'epicarp lesion'.
+Affected nuts are difficult to separate out from unaffected nuts at the processing plant.

-This branch could be cut anywhere and axillary buds would push.
-The wood of Golden Hills is more "brittle" than that of Kerman and more prone to breakage at the 'crotch' of the tree.
-For this reason, it is especially important to form at least three primary scaffold branches when the initial training cut is made at 42 inches above ground level
+The wood of Golden Hills is more prone to breakage at the 'crotch' of the tree, especially when coming into first bearing.
+For this reason, it is especially important to form at least three primary scaffold branches when the initial training cut is made at 42 inches above ground level.